 Stem cell transplantation/bone marrow transplantation

-For Ewing sarcoma, stem cell transplantation is an experimental approach that is still under evaluation to determine its effectiveness in the treatment of this disease.
+For Ewing sarcoma, stem cell transplantation is an experimental approach that is still being researched to find out how effective it is as a treatment option.
 It should only be done as part of a clinical trial .

 A stem cell transplant is a medical procedure in which bone marrow that contains cancer is replaced by highly specialized cells, called hematopoietic stem cells, that develop into healthy bone marrow.
 Hematopoietic stem cells are blood-forming cells found both in the bloodstream and in the bone marrow.
 Today, this procedure is more commonly called a stem cell transplant, rather than bone marrow transplant, because it is the stem cells in the blood that are typically being transplanted, not the actual bone marrow tissue.